CartoDB/Windshaft/README.md

 * node-mapnik
 * tilelive-mapnik
 * Carto
-* Excellent work by the Mapbox team in making such flexible tools available
+* Thanks to the Mapbox team for making such flexible tools

 TODO